gann0001/Document-Classification/README.md

 >
 > Python3 classification.py

-**Type 2:** To access web application, you may open below link to
+**Type 2:** To access the web application, you may open below link to
     test the document type.
-This web link contains text box and submit buttion
+This web link contains text box and submit button

 > <http://18.191.6.105/>

 **Type 3:** As I used REST API, you may execute below command predict document type and confidence

 > \$curl http://18.191.6.105/ -d "Document Content= words”
->
-> Note: To run against your webservice you may change the above web
-> service URL

 **Challenges Faced:**

-1. As the document content is hashed I could not able to do the feature engineering with best features to train a model
+1. As the document content is hashed I could not able to do the feature engineering with best features to train the model

-2. In order to deploy in AWS, I tried various methods Zappa, Nginix server but I had experienced some difficulties on resolving few errors.
+2. In order to deploy in AWS, I tried various web servers Zappa, Nginix but I had experienced some difficulties in resolving errors.

 **Improvements:**

-1. Hyper Parameter tuning for support vector machine and XG Boost model definitely improve the accuracy, but it needs GPU’s to run the program
+1. Hyper-Parameter tuning for support vector machine and XG Boost model definitely improve the accuracy, but it needs GPU’s to run the program